teals-professional-learning-community/IntroCS/lab_11.md

 **<http://snap.berkeley.edu/run>**

 Click on the link above and then take a minute to decide how to arrange the open windows on your computer screen.
 Make sure you have an easy way to see the instructions for this lab and as much of the Snap window as possible.

-Now it is time to start programming with Snap!

-The first thing you need to do before you start programming is make a Snap account.
-This will allow you to save and share your programs.
-Find the cloud-shaped button in the upper left corner of the toolbar at the top of the Snap window:
+You will need a Snap account to save and share the programs you create.
+To create a new Snap account, find the cloud-shaped button in the upper left corner of the Snap window:

 ![](cloudButton.png)

-Click it, select the "sign up" option in the menu, and follow the instructions there.
-You will need to check your email after creating your account to get your initial password.
+Click the cloud-shaped button, select the "sign up" option in the menu, and follow the instructions.
+Then, go to your email to verify your account.

 ![](cloudSignup.png)